nrs-org/novelslop/content/vol_01/chap_14.typ

   // also cac con gai da chao me chua
   // chua a? quas tucj
-  With everyone leaving, all that was left was a figure, menacingly standing on the stands, looking straight to the disbanding group of female students from the Track and Field team.
-The girl, with her long black ponytails that lightly swayed in the winds, mumbled, yet in a clear and decisive tone,
+  With everyone leaving, all that was left was a figure, menacingly standing on the stands, looking straight to the dissolving group of female students from the Track and Field team.

+  A girl, with long black ponytails that lightly swayed in the winds, mumbled, yet in a clear and decisive tone,

   // con chao me
   // me kiet NOT from temu
   "I swear that I will bring you back to the place you belong, Setoguchi Hina."

-  Right afterwards, the girl promptly walked away into the twilight.
+  Once finished, the girl promptly turned back, walking away to the sunset.
 ]